 The mindset I gained in Kokocoder club will support me to inch closer to my goal as a programmer as I continue to pursue knowledge at University of Michigan and beyond.

+The essay needs a stronger image of your role at Kokocoder, not just how Vale shaped your experience.
+He can be the catalyst for your progress, but you need to make the story about you and how you made your way in the club.